germanjke/food-generator-vision/README.md

 1. Write down which products you have in the refrigerator
 2. Choose a cuisine
+3. Discover generation settings
-3. Enjoy your prepared meal
+4. Enjoy your prepared meal

 Your pictures can be generated in 4 seconds on m2 macbook air